QossayZeineddin/QossayZeineddin/README.md

 - 👋 Hi there!
 I am Qossay j.e ZeinEddin.
 - 💻 Studied Computer Engineering at Birzeit University.
-- 🔍 Currently working as a Data Engineer and Software Engineer at ASAL Tech.
+- 🔍 Currently working as a Big Data & AI Engineer at Harri Tech.

 ---